dtablac/CS121-Assignment3/README.md

     python3 create_index.py

-Run the search engine and open your web browser to http://localhost:5000
+Run the search engine with this command and open your web browser to http://localhost:5000

     python3 main.py